wp-plugins/formidable/readme.txt

 * PRO: Delete entries on the same page as the frm-entry-links shortcode, and added a confirmation message: confirm="Are you sure?"
 * PRO: Allow for quotation marks in field labels for the csv export
 * PRO: Correctly check if jQuery on() function exists
+* PRO: Fixed calendar display for months starting on Sunday when the week start day is set to Monday
+* PRO: Removed "custom display" from the post type options on the "create posts" settings tab

 = 1.06.11 =
 * Added styling classes: two thirds, scroll box, columns (frm_first_two_thirds, frm_last_two_thirds, frm_scroll_box, frm_total, frm_two_col, frm_three_col, frm_four_col, )